Alan-Cattelliot/12215_ALIVE/README.md

 It may take a little while, at the very first start, for the online server to be built.
 In background, it's a complete virtual machine that is created for you.
 Please note that it may happens that the internet page stay blank after the server is launched.
 Wait a litte more before reloading the page to get the app.

+This demo version gives only access to the very first steps of the 12215 methods. __Get tuned and stay alert, all the extra features will be unveil before the official launch !__

+* __Known issues__
+ * Wait for the image to be downloaded, then double tap or click on the image section below the download button, in section *DESCRIPTION*, to get the full image display.
+ * Also double tap or click on the image section below the get it button, in section *GET YOUR APPLICATION FORM*, to get the full image display, after the image has been displayed.
+ * When using scrolling selection, the first item of every menu is not reactive, even if clicked, for the first time of use.
+Simply choose another option, then re-select the first item in the menu you wanted to choose at first place.

 ## DEVELOPMENT PLAN
 ![Github](/images/image012.png)